tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

         all of them
 }
 ```
+## winapi
+winapi is the API for Windows desktop and server applications.
+It is the set of functions and data strutures that your Windows applications are written with.

+### wininet?
+WinINet API is one of the APIs under the Networking and Internet categories in the WinAPI.

+Let's look at the instructions of the challenge again: `the malware disguised itself as a legitimate browser by mimicking common web traffic patterns`.
+This should indicate that there is some traffic happening.
+One of the hints linked to WinINet documentation.

+Basically, `InternetOpen` establishes the Internet connection to the client application.

 [CreateProcess()](https://medium.com/@theCTIGuy/windows-api-highlight-createprocess-ec1ec0915b9c)

 CreateProcess() is one of the most used WinAPI functions.
 It ... creates a process.
 Many processes running in the background

 [InternetOpen()](https://www.aldeid.com/wiki/InternetOpen)
 One of the parameters to `InternetOpen` is the `User-Agent` which is a good signature to it.

+Basically, how to write the detection rules for the correct samples are just to stick to what we are given and have observed so far, i.e. the descriptions.

+Okok I admit this is more a blue team CTF challenge.
+But as a digital forensist, you need to be detective and collecting pieces of information.

 To detect this, I wrote a rule that check for the function name "InternetOpen".